SpheroidUniverse/SpheroidScript/docs/ui/container.md

 You can find a quickstart with all source code you need to try the examples [here](https://github.com/SpheroidUniverse/SpheroidScript/tree/master/examples/UI).

-A container is an instrument allowing you to organize the content on the screen.
+A container is an instrument allowing you to organize the content on screen.
 Buttons, images, animations, icons, text and other elements can be placed inside a container.
 A container can also be nested inside another container.
 In most cases, you don't want to make the container visible on screen, so by default it's